-- 1.1 The proposal under examination is part of the general regulatory framework concerning type-approval of vehicles and associated devices. - 1.2 The installation of safety belts and their anchorages is a technical aspect of particular importance which must be governed at Community level. - 1.3 The simultaneous presentation of three proposals for a directive (COM(2003) 362 final, the subject of the present opinion, is accompanied by COM(2003) 361 final on seat anchorages and COM(2003) 363 final on safety belts and restraint systems) is founded on the basic principle of total harmonisation, by means of a single set of Community rules and a single approval procedure, followed by simultaneous entry into force throughout the Union. - 1.4 The need for these type-approval rules arises from the installation and use of safety belts in a broader range of vehicles. - 1.5 The compulsory use of safety belts has so far been limited to passenger cars (Category M_1) and to the front seats only of lighter goods vehicles i.e. maximum weight below 3.5 tonnes (N_1).
-Heavier goods vehicles (N_2 and N_3), on the other hand, were excluded, together with minibuses and buses (M_2 and M_3). - 1.6 Only recently has compulsory use of safety belts been extended to all categories of motor vehicles for the carriage of goods and of passengers1.
+- 1.1 The proposal under examination is part of the general regulatory framework concerning type-approval of vehicles and associated devices. - 1.2 The installation of safety belts and their anchorages is a technical aspect of particular importance which must be governed at Community level. - 1.3 The simultaneous presentation of three proposals for a directive (COM(2003) 363 final, the subject of the present opinion, is accompanied by COM(2003) 361 final on seat anchorages and COM(2003) 362 final on anchorages for safety belts) is founded on the basic principle of total harmonisation, by means of a single set of Community rules and a single approval procedure, followed by simultaneous entry into force throughout the Union. - 1.4 The need for these type-approval rules arises from the installation and use of safety belts in a broader range of vehicles. - 1.5 The compulsory use of safety belts has so far been limited to passenger cars (Category M_1) and to the front seats only of lighter goods vehicles i.e. maximum weight below 3.5 tonnes (N_1) .
+Heavier goods vehicles $(N_2$ and $N_3)$, on the other hand, were excluded, together with minibuses and buses $(M_2$ and $M_3)$. - 1.6 Only recently has compulsory use of safety belts been extended to all categories of motor vehicles for the carriage of goods and of passengers1.